pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-kafkavents`                        A plugin to send pytest events to Kafka                                                                                                                                   Sep 08, 2021    4 - Beta               pytest
    :pypi:`pytest-kind`                              Kubernetes test support with KIND for pytest                                                                                                                              Jan 24, 2021    5 - Production/Stable  N/A
    :pypi:`pytest-kivy`                              Kivy GUI tests fixtures using pytest                                                                                                                                      Jul 06, 2021    4 - Beta               pytest (>=3.6)
-   :pypi:`pytest-knows`                             A pytest plugin that can automaticly skip test case based on dependence info calculated by trace                                                                          Aug 22, 2014    N/A                    N/A
+   :pypi:`pytest-knows`                             A pytest plugin that can automatically skip test case based on dependence info calculated by trace                                                                          Aug 22, 2014    N/A                    N/A
    :pypi:`pytest-konira`                            Run Konira DSL tests with py.test                                                                                                                                         Oct 09, 2011    N/A                    N/A
    :pypi:`pytest-krtech-common`                     pytest krtech common library                                                                                                                                              Nov 28, 2016    4 - Beta               N/A
    :pypi:`pytest-kwparametrize`                     Alternate syntax for @pytest.mark.parametrize with test cases as dictionaries and default value fallbacks                                                                 Jan 22, 2021    N/A                    pytest (>=6)